Bubble curtains in a lock-exchange flow: the importance of transient dynamics in the curtain-driven regime: The curtain-driven regime: characteristics and scaling analysis

 Figure \ref{fig:L_cell_non_dimensional}(\emph{a}) also shows the experimental results for $\tilde{L}_{c,\f}$ by \citet{bacot2022bubble}.
 The values of $\ti{L}_{c,\f}$ from our simulations are higher than those of the experiments by \citet{bacot2022bubble}.
 This kind of quantitative differences between the experiments and the simulations could be expected, since certain characteristics of the experiments are not faithfully reproduced by the simulations.
 We suspect that one key difference is the sparger, which is a pipe with equally spaced holes in the experiments but represents porous material in the simulations.
 The second key difference might be the bubble size. \citet{bacot2022bubble} did not measure the bubble size in the experiments, but estimated it between 2 mm and 7 mm.
 The bubbles modelled in the simulations are in the lower limit of this range and hence are probably smaller than in the experiments.
-These two differences are important because they affect the entrainment by the bubble curtain, which affects its efficiency to drive the flow in the recirculation cells.
-Finally, the initialisation of the experiments and the simulations also differ.
-In the experiments, the gate initially separating the saltwater and freshwater halves encloses the sparger within the saltwater side.
-Before removing the gate, the bubble curtain is turned on so that it fully develops.
-However, because of the enclosure, the curtain is constrained to the saltwater side, establishing a recirculating cell only on that side.
-However, in our simulations, the curtain is initially allowed to develop equally on both sides before the salt is patched.
+These two differences are important because they affect the entrainment by the bubble curtain, which directly affects the recirculation cell length \citep{fannelop1991surface, o2024effect}.